hosamshahin/cdk-pipeline-feature-branch/README.md

 After the stack gets deployed navigate to the stack output and copy `secretuuid` and `webhookurl` values.

 Go to your github repository and configure the webhook.
-Under `setting/webhook` click add  webhook.
-Add the value of `webhookurl` to `payload URL` and the value of `secretuuid` to `Secret` then click `Add webhook`. to check the webhook is working correctly go to the `Recent Deliveries' tab you should see a successful `ping` message.
+Under `Setting/Webhook` click add  webhook.
+Add the value of `webhookurl` to `payload URL` and the value of `secretuuid` to `Secret` then click `Add webhook`. to check the webhook is working correctly go to the `Recent Deliveries` tab you should see a successful `ping` message.

 # Provision CloudFront auth secret in DEV/PRD
 This stack creates a secret which will be used to keep Google auth configuration.
 You need to deploy this stack in DEV/PRD accounts

 From the root of repository execute this command

 ```sh